upscalebaby/generic-serializable-dictionary/README.md

 ## How

 The GenericDictionary class contains all the interesting bits.
-It implements the IDictionary interface to behave as a standard generic dictionary and can be passed around as both an ICollection and IDictionary implementation.
-But it also implements ISerializationCallback to receive serialization callbacks.
-Upon (de)serialization it syncs the backing Dictionary with the frontend List.
-If there are any key collisions there's a GenericDictionaryPropertyDrawer that displays a standard Unity helpbox in the inspector to highlight this.
+It implements the IDictionary interface to behave as a standard generic dictionary.
+It also implements ISerializationCallback to receive serialization callbacks.
+Upon (de)serialization it syncs the backend Dictionary with the frontend List.
+If there are any key collisions the GenericDictionaryPropertyDrawer displays a standard Unity helpbox in the inspector to highlight this.

-So no datastructures were harmed or modified when creating this: it's all just plain old System.Collections.Generic but used together with Unitys generic serializer to display a native feeling Dictionary in the inspector.
+No datastructures were harmed or modified when creating this: it's all just plain old System.Collections.Generic but used behind a IDictionary interface and used together with Unitys generic serializer to display a native feeling Dictionary in the inspector.

 ## Features